AI-Me

 Different scope

 Schema.org is a rich vocabulary embedded as JSON-LD across individual pages.
-It describes entities — products, people, events, organizations — and is consumed by search engines, knowledge graphs, and other crawlers.
+It describes entities — products, people, events, organizations — and is consumed primarily by search engines, knowledge graphs, and SEO tools.

 Different consumers